harisbashir1/davids-driveways/README.md

 DELIMITER $$
 CREATE TRIGGER `after_quote_insert` AFTER INSERT ON `quotes` FOR EACH ROW BEGIN
-    -- Insert into quotes_log when a new quote is added INSERT INTO quotes_log (id, address, squareFeet, proposedPrice, note, createdAt, username, proposed_start, proposed_end, quote_status)
+    -- Insert into quotes_log when a new quote is added INSERT INTO quotes_log (id, address, squareFeet, proposedPrice, note, createdAt, username, proposed_start, proposed_end, quote_status,p1,p2,p3,p4,p5)
-    VALUES (NEW.id, NEW.address, NEW.squareFeet, NEW.proposedPrice, NEW.note, NEW.createdAt, NEW.username, NEW.proposed_start, NEW.proposed_end, NEW.quote_status);
+    VALUES (NEW.id, NEW.address, NEW.squareFeet, NEW.proposedPrice, NEW.note, NEW.createdAt, NEW.username, NEW.proposed_start, NEW.proposed_end, NEW.quote_status,NEW.p1,NEW.p2,NEW.p3,NEW.p4,NEW.p5);
 END
 $$
 DELIMITER ;